fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 Consult the ([Devanagari Unicode page](http://www.unicode.org/charts/PDF/U0900.pdf)), as well as the ([Microsoft Devanagari OpenType Font Development page](http://www.microsoft.com/typography/OpenTypeDev/devanagari/intro.htm)) to learn more about these glyphs and how the Indic shaping engine works.

+It is helpful to do some calligraphy or closely study writing manuals to learn how the script works, so you understand which letters should be like which other letters in structure.
+These [2 pages from Aksharaya's Devanagari calligraphy Manual](https://groups.google.com/d/msg/googlefontdirectory-discuss/XRYMYHZpUVc/_mLQWbr8rp8J) can be used as a reference for pen angle and letter proportions.

 ## What To Do First

 When designing a Devanagari and Latin typeface, its important to start by draw the Latin alongside the Devanagari.
-In the earliest stages, in addition to the "key" design glyphs to establish the personality of the typeface through fundamental shapes and spacing(which in Latin may be 'adhesion' or 'videospan') it is good to design the "height extremes", the lowest and highest glyphs.
+In the earliest stages are designing the "key" glyphs, to establish the personality of the typeface through fundamental shapes and spacing (which in Latin may be 'adhesion' or 'videospan'.)
+Design the lowest and highest "height extremes" glyphs early in the process.

+You'll need plenty of vowel signs to begin testing texture and scale.

 The professor of typography at IIT Bombay, Dr Girish Dalvi, wrote in his PhD thesis,